 Companies usually go the extra mile to acquire premier customers, which is why 3M released an extravagant direct mail marketing strategy to promote the benefits of narrow-web printing solutions.
 The strategy celebrates their partnership with Emtech Emulsion Technologies, known for their high-performance film labels.

-The direct mail came in the form of a narrow cardboard box.
+The direct mail came in the form of a narrow, shield-shaped cardboard box.
 Inside the box is a Motorola T5400 Talkabout, a two-way radio that prospective clients can use to contact 3M representatives regarding their business needs.
-To encourage follow-through with their call to action, an empty Talkabout slot inside informs recipients of their chance to redeem the other pair if they contact now.
-A brochure printing is also included to supply additional information.
+To encourage follow-through with their call to action, an empty Talkabout slot inside informs recipients of their chance to redeem the other pair if they contact them now.

-Papa John’s reached out to senior executives with their direct mail that invites them to attend a company-sponsored webinar detailing how the pizza restaurant achieved success.
-The mail also contained discount coupons printed on magnetic stock and came in the shape of a pan pizza.
-To complete their marketing campaign, Papa John’s coupons are packaged inside a pizza box printed with their branding to simulate the experience of receiving pizza from them.
+Papa John’s reached out to senior executives with their direct mail and invited them to attend a company-sponsored webinar detailing how the pizza restaurant achieved success.
+The mailer also contained discount coupons printed on magnetic stock and came in the shape of a pan pizza.
+To complete their marketing campaign, Papa John’s coupons were packaged inside a pizza box printed with their branding to simulate the experience of receiving pizza from them.